zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 ..
 DO NOT PUBLISH until LMS review per Carlos: LMS-2246

-The following sections detail how edX stores Wiki data internally, and is useful for developers and researchers who are examining database exports.
+The following sections detail how edX stores wiki data internally, and is useful for developers and researchers who are examining database exports.

-EdX currently uses an external application called Django Wiki for Wiki functionality within courses.
+EdX currently uses an external application called django-wiki for wiki functionality within courses.

 In the data package, wiki data is delivered in two SQL files: